-Google’s “Smart Bidding” is a subset of Google’s “Automated Bidding” machine learning feature.
+“Smart Bidding” is a subset of Google’s “Automated Bidding,” which is a machine-learning feature.
 Smart bidding focuses on Google Ad conversions, whereas Automated Bidding is broader, including functionality to increase the value of impressions and clicks, which would typically be earlier in the customer conversion path (also known as a sales funnel).

 The basic intent of Automated Bidding and Smart Bidding is to not only reduce some of the repetitive labor involved with managing Google Ads but to actually inform better decisions.

 The application of machine learning and artificial intelligence is a rising tide that will not subside.